-The proponent for the Project is Roads Corporation of Victoria (VicRoads).
+The proponent for the Project is the Roads Corporation (VicRoads).
 VicRoads is a statutory authority whose responsibilities are outlined in the Transport Integration Act 2010.
 It is one of several State Government agencies that assist the Government to achieve its integrated transport policy objectives.
 VicRoads also administers a number of other Acts and Regulations including the Road Management Act 2004 and the Road Safety Act 1986.
 The VicRoads Chief Executive is accountable to the Minister for Roads, reporting through the Secretary of the Department of Transport.

 VicRoads supports Victoria's liveability and economic prosperity by planning, developing and managing the arterial road network and delivering registration and licensing services.
-VicRoads manages over 22,000km of roads and 22 million transactions a year for 3.7 million licensed drivers and 4.9 million registered vehicles.
+VicRoads manages over 52,000km of road lanes and 3,300 bridges, and processes more than 4 million transactions a year for 3.7 million licensed drivers and 4.9 million registered vehicles.